A Common Ancestor of PDL, Conjunctive Queries, and Unary Negation First-order: Separation

 \subsection{Separation from Other Studied Logics}

-\AP ""Unary negation fragment of first-order logic extended with regular path expressions"" (\UNFOreg), introduced in \cite{jung2018querying}, is the fragment of first order logic with equality over relational structures given by the following grammar, where $P$ is a relation symbol, $R$ is a binary relation symbol of $\sigma$ and $\phi(x)$ has no free variables besides (possibly) $x$:
+\AP ""Unary negation fragment of first-order logic extended with regular path expressions"" (\UNFOreg), introduced by Jung et al.\ \cite{jung2018querying}, is the fragment of first-order logic with equality over relational structures given by the following grammar, where $P$ is a relation symbol, $R$ is a binary relation symbol of $\sigma$ and $\phi(x)$ has no free variables besides (possibly) $x$:

 The formal semantics is given in \cite{jung2018querying}, but notice that $E$ is a regular expression with tests that can be used as binary relations in formulas.